feast: What Is the Work?

 When we update that to the present time, we get an indication that there are "out there" the Garner Teds, the Gerald Flurrys, the Fred Coulters.
 There are the David Frasiers, and the Raymond Coles.
 According to the listing of the Churches of God, there are at least 24 that have spun off from the Worldwide Church of God.
 In addition to that, because Ritenbaugh is not in there and Flurry is not in there, I have heard that it is somewhere near 40 or 41, actually, that have spun off from the Worldwide Church of God.

 With the information in this verse, I am not going to condemn those people.
 God did not do it through the apostle Paul, and I do not feel we have the right to do it.
-However, I do want to make sure that, since I am running, that it is God who has sent me, and Ritenbaugh is not running on his own.
+However, I do want to make sure that, as I am running, that it is God who has sent me, and Ritenbaugh is not running on his own.
 I do not want to be guilty of preaching out of selfish ambition, insincerity, or from envy or strife.
 God's Word—His truth—has to be the focal point of the message, with the acknowledgement that those people out there who formerly were part of the converts that God made through Mr. Armstrong are there for whatever the forces were at work in their life and that God is continuing to work in them, and He will work in them.
 Just allow God to be the One Who brings people to us.
 If we can serve them, if we can help them toward the Kingdom of God, that is what we want to do, seeing that God has entrusted them to us.
 Paul found fault with the way they were approaching things, but he did not find fault with the fact that they existed.
 He did not call them false ministers.

 There is a great deal of disagreement out there regarding Mr. Herbert Armstrong.
 It is becoming incumbent upon us that we are going to have to make a statement with regard to our relationship with Mr. Herbert Armstrong.
 There are some out there who virtually idolize the man—even though they may deny it, all of the fruit of what they are doing indicates that he is actually the focus of what they are preaching and proclaiming.
 They will put up billboards that they are coming in the spirit of Herbert W. Armstrong.
 Why can we not come in the spirit of God?
 They are using Mr. Armstrong to their own ends!
 It is God we are supposed to be representing, not Herbert W. Armstrong.